If you enjoy this site, check out the Houghton Street Foundry, my fine arts workshop and follow @b_apothecary

 My aim here is to sacrifice a bottle of Stock’s sweet vermouth to learn something about it.
-Most importantly its official sugar content unobscured by alcohol, what can only really be found by using a still.
+Most importantly, its official sugar content unobscured by alcohol that can only really be found by using distillation.

 Before distillation and separation of the alcohol, the vermouth’s brix can be tested obscured by its alcohol content to see how much it throws off the hydrometer (11.25 brix).
 Most people’s understanding is that sweet vermouths are much higher in sugar so maybe the alcohol (16%) throws the hydrometer off more than I thought (I really just estimated the reading would be off one or two percentage points).

 I put the vermouth into the still with an equal volume of water to essentially split it in half.
 The half left in the still is sugar, water, acid, and whatever aromatic compounds do not distill.
 What comes through is alcohol, distilled water, and what ever aromatic compounds that are volatile.

 After the run and re-cutting what was left in the still to the original volume with distilled water (because a small volume escaped the system) the hydrometer shows a reading of 15.5 brix.
 This result seems likely because it is within Maynard Amerine’s guidelines for sweet vermouth.

 Now we have something intuitive to shoot for in our home made vermouths.

 During the run I was also able to taste the distillate as it came out of the the still.
 The results were very cool in that it smelt exactly like it does out of the bottle.
 You do see some of the separations of the botanicals as they move through in waves.
 The orange phase is the most distinct and intense showing how important shades of orange are to a sweet vermouth.
 I thought I noticed a whisper of vanilla along the way that I never tasted before in Stock and towards the end I noticed heavier wormwood-maybe herb-like aromas.